 The good news is, fondant can be made at home from scratch, with just a fraction of the cost used to purchase it.
 And the plus point is, this fondant is so much better in taste when you make it on your own that you would actually want to eat it!

 There are 2 ways to make your own homemade fondant.
-One is a quick method using marshmallows, and the other is a make-from-scratch method using gelatin and sugar that is on this page.
+One is a quick method using marshmallows.
+The other is a make-from-scratch method using gelatin and sugar that is on this page.
 Both will give you pretty much the same results.
 With marshmallow fondant, you would melt the marshmallows and knead icing sugar to it until it reaches a dough-like pliable consistency.
 This is a quicker method but would be using commercially made marshmallows, which then makes it not so made-from-scratch anymore.

-With the homemade rolled fondant, the process takes longer, but you know exactly what goes into your fondant and, therefore, really fits the homemade fondant title.
+With the homemade rolled fondant, the process takes longer, but you know exactly what goes into your fondant.

 What is Rolled Fondant?